Relics of an old pumping rig are kept.

 Navigate through our history, technology, nature pages above and info below.

-Summer 2020 Touring of Fairbank Oil Fields
+Touring Fairbank Oil Fields

 From the comfort of your car, see the oilfield in action and life-sized metal sculptures depicting oilmen as they worked in the 1800s.
 Pick up map and guidebook at the Oil Museum of Canada and from May to October, you can tune into a narrative on your car radio.
 You’ll also see our barn mural, the most photographed barn in Lambton County.